AlexAnguloMtz/Python-TDD-Practice/README.md

 # Description
-These are some Python excercises to practice
+These are some Python exercises to practice
 Test Driven Development and string manipulations

 # How to run the tests